urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

 ### Metaprogramming in Lisp

 Metaprogramming is the practice of writing code that manipulates other code at either compile-time or runtime.
 In Lisp, metaprogramming is a core feature of the language, and it allows developers to create programs that are incredibly powerful and flexible.
-Lisp's metaprogramming capabilities are primarily built on two features:  macros and the consequent ability to manipulate the language's own syntax.
+Lisp's metaprogramming capabilities are primarily built on two features:  macros and syntax manipulation.

 Macros in Lisp are a way to define new language constructs that are more expressive and more powerful than those provided by the language itself.
 When a Lisp program is compiled or interpreted, macros are expanded into regular Lisp code, allowing the macro to generate new code based on its input arguments.
 Since Lisp code is represented as data, it can be manipulated using the same functions and operators used to manipulate other data structures.

 For instance, Lisp macros could allow you flexibility in expressing a common operation.
 Imagine you're working on a project that requires a lot of complex math calculations.
 Rather than writing out each calculation manually, you could define a macro that takes an expression in infix notation (e.g. `2 + 3 * 4`), and transforms it into a Lisp expression that can be evaluated directly.
 Thus you could compose math expressions in a more human-natural way without having to worry about details of Lisp syntax.

-Lisp can also manipulate its own syntax is through the use of reader macros.
-Reader macros are similar to regular macros, but they operate at the level of the Lisp reader, which is responsible for converting textual input into Lisp expressions.
-Reader macros can be used to extend the syntax of Lisp in powerful ways, allowing developers to define new syntax for specific types of data or operations.
-For example, imagine you're working on a project that requires parsing a lot of complex data files.
-Rather than writing a lot of custom parsing code, you could define a reader macro that takes a specific input format (e.g. JSON or YAML), and transforms it into a Lisp expression that can be directly manipulated by your code.
+Lisp can also manipulate its own syntax.
+This is sometimes done through the use of reader macros, which operate at the level of the Lisp reader, which is responsible for converting textual input into Lisp expressions.
+Reader macros can be used to extend the syntax of Lisp, allowing developers to define new conventions or domain-specific languages for specific types of data or operations.
+Beyond reader macros, Lisp can permit the developer to change the parser (and as long as the result is a Lisp expression, the interpreter or compiler will be fine with this).
+Top-level functions can be replaced or modified (“advised”).
+Symbol macros can change source code.

-(Hoon can accomplish something similar via parsing, but not at the level of the Hoon language input.)

-In Lisp, code is represented as lists of symbols and expressions, which means that the syntax of the language can be easily manipulated and transformed using standard Lisp functions.

-Lisp's `'` quote and the `eval` statement allow single expressions to be deferred or evaluated at will, which is incredibly useful when dealing with symbols that may not be defined yet or in the composition of macros.
+Lisp's `'` quote and the `eval` statement allow single expressions to be inhibited or evaluated at will, which is incredibly useful when dealing with symbols that may not be defined yet or in the composition of macros.

-In addition to macros and syntax manipulation, Lisp dialects typically provide a number of other features that make metaprogramming easier, such as the ability to inspect and modify the runtime environment, and the ability to redefine functions and classes at runtime.
-Code reflection allows runtime creation of functions or macros (as at the REPL).
+In addition to macros and syntax manipulation, Lisp dialects typically provide a number of other features that make metaprogramming easier, such as the ability to inspect and modify the runtime environment, and the ability to create or redefine functions and classes at runtime.

 ### Metaprogramming in Hoon